Our Life Through His

 Now, Tychicus is a beloved brother, a faithful minister and a fellow servant in the Lord.
 We talked about him some time ago as you recall.

 Onesimus was a runaway slave.
-He was owned by a man in Philemon and he ran away from him, went to Rome, and not only found Paul but was found by the Lord Jesus Christ and became a Christian, and a great comfort, actually, to Paul.
+He was owned by a man named Philemon and he ran away from him, went to Rome, and not only found Paul but was found by the Lord Jesus Christ and became a Christian, and a great comfort, actually, to Paul.

 Paul says he’s just a great comfort to him.
 And he says here in Colossians 4 that Onesimus is a faithful and beloved brother.
 So Paul sent him back to his master to make things right with his master but also sent a letter with him saying “If he’s done anything wrong, you put it on my account, I’ll repay you.
 Of course I have to remind you that you owe your very life to me,” said Paul.
 Paul wasn’t above applying a little pressure once in a while.
 The right kind of pressure is not sinful, in my opinion.
 The right kind of personal pressure that helps people do the right thing is not sinful.